What is Garbage?

 The trash, waste materials and all the unwanted and used products are collectively called as Garbage.
 This mainly includes wastes from the kitchen, wastes from vegetables and fruits, spoiled food products, animal wastes, waste papers, dried leaves, and plastic materials, husk, weed, cattle wastes, and other waste products that are produced on a daily basis.
 These wastes are collected in bins.

 There is some part of the waste that can be recycled and reused.
-Therefore it is important to segregate the waste.
+Therefore, it is important to segregate waste.
 Let us have a detailed look at the management of garbage such that it does not harm the environment.